Anti-biotic Properties & Essential Oils

 Warrior is highly anti-microbial, anti-viral, anti-septic, anti-infectious, anti-bacterial, anti-parasitic, anti-fungal and anti-inflammatory.

-Dr. Friedmann suggests to take 18 drops, but we've found that a little as 3 drops in a capsule three times a day is effective for any infection, and reduce this dosage as indicated by return of health.
-This oil can be rubbed on the bottoms of feet, which will carry its energy rapidly into the blood stream.
+Dr. Friedmann suggests to take 18 drops, but we've found that a little as 2-3 drops in a capsule three times a day is effective for any infection, and reduce this dosage as indicated by return of health.
+This blend, appropriately diluted and applied as a gentle back massage, has been very effective for our family.
 Diffuse the oil to purify the sickroom or to prevent spread of illness.
 Warrior is considered a "hot" oil because of the Oregano and Cinnamon.
-Use caution when applying it to skin – it is recommended that you dilute it with a massage or vegetable oil.
+Use caution when applying it to skin.
+Be sure to test on a small area first before applying to a larger area.

 Research on MRSA and Essential Oils